Manly Marlins

 Congratulations to you all.
 Thank you for your time and effort over many, many years.
 Enjoy your celebrations.
 You have earned it.

-Congratulations gents
+Congratulations gents well done

 View more comments